-Therefore, when E. coli bacteria are mechanically moved towards your urethra, they might be able to invade your bladder, causing a UTI.
+Therefore, when E. coli bacteria are mechanically moved from your anal cavity towards your urethra, they might be able to eventually invade your bladder, causing a UTI.

 #2 Anal sex and UTI in women

-For women, the risk is always higher, because our urethra is shorter than men’s.
-Basically, E. coli bacteria have to travel a smaller distance toward the bladder and therefore have more chances to reach it.
+For women, the risk of UTI is always higher, because our urethra is shorter than men’s.
+Basically, E. coli bacteria have to travel a smaller distance toward the bladder and they can reach it faster.

-Usually, E. coli bacteria will make a stop in a vagina and a healthy vaginal flora is capable of “kicking out” E. coli bacteria.
+However, a healthy vaginal flora is capable of “kicking out” E. coli bacteria and not letting it grow.
 On the other hand, if your vaginal flora is compromised, the pathogenic bacteria will grow and eventually travel further.

 #3 Unprotected anal sex and UTI in men

 But what about men?
-Well, even if you are lucky to have a quite long urethra, it’s better to wear a condom when penetrating someone’s butt.
-It might look visually clean, but bacteria are still there in huge quantities.
+Well, even if you are lucky to have a quite long urethra, it’s better to wear a condom.
+The anus might look visually clean, but bacteria are still there.

-If you decide to go for it without a condom, make sure to pee soon after sex to flush out any E. coli bacteria that are hanging out in your urethra.
+If you decide to go for it without a condom, make sure to pee soon after sex to flush out any E. coli bacteria that are climbing your urethra.

-Statistically, though, UTI in men is caused by other health problems and a healthy guy is unlikely to contract a UTI.
+Statistically, though, UTI in men is caused by other health problems and a healthy guy is unlikely to contract a UTI from unprotected anal sex.

-#4 Ground rules for anal sex to reduce risk of UTI
+#4 Ground rules for anal sex to reduce the risk of UTI

 In respect to UTI safety, here are couple important things to remember: